DaizeDong/Introduction-to-Causal-Inference/Introduction to Causal Inference.md

 A combination of consistency and no interference.

-## 2.4 Fancy Statistics Terminology Defancified
+## 2.4 Fancy Statistics Terminology De-fancified

 **Estimand:** The quantity that we want to estimate.